ajvillegas/ajv-proto/README.txt

 **Responsive Menus**

-The AJV Proto theme uses an modified version of the [ResponsiveMenus.js](https://github.com/copyblogger/responsive-menus) script developed by StudioPress.
+The AJV Proto theme uses a modified version of the [ResponsiveMenus.js](https://github.com/copyblogger/responsive-menus) script developed by StudioPress.
 In order to edit the settings, go to `/inc/scripts-and-styles.php` and edit the settings array in the `wp_localize_script` function for the `ajv-proto-responsive-menus` script.

 Please refer to the [ResponsiveMenus.js](https://github.com/copyblogger/responsive-menus) page for more information regarding the option parameters.